 Ready-to-drink teas are gaining an increased share of the RTD market.
 These teas are easily marketed as healthful alternatives to sweet sodas.
 Black and green teas are the most popular, but smaller companies — like Stash Tea — are bottling proprietary blends.

 10. Plant-based Proteins Gain a Wide Constituency

 Plant-based additives are becoming popular for both coffee and tea.
 According to synergytaste.com, about 49 percent of consumers feel that plant additives need more flavor, and beverages are the perfect palette for blending plant-based flavors and increasing non-dairy creamer options.
-Nut milks are ideal options and include soy, almond, coconut and other flavors.
+Nut milk is the ideal option and includes soy, almond, coconut, and other flavors.
 Forward-looking merchants can increase profit and customer satisfaction by adding more plant-based proteins.

 The popularity of coffee and tea is hardly a secret, but the appeal of marketing coffee and tea products for business might be overlooked.
 Proprietary coffee and tea shops do phenomenally well, and consumers get their coffee on the go, at food trucks, in restaurants, at coffee shops, and in supermarkets.
 Bottled coffee and tea beverages have become increasingly varied and popular.
 If you want to sell a great, sustainable product, coffee and tea offer marketing opportunities like no other products.